An Activity-Based Model of Transport Demand for Greater Melbourne: Results

 \subsection{Distance distributions}

-Given that the synthetic population created by this work provides locations for each agent's destination, but not routing information, distances will instead be calculated based on the distance between the \gls{sa1} regions provided by the OD-matrix of Section \ref{sec:5-locate} (i.e., the shortest path distance along the road network between the population-weighted centroids of the two \gls{sa1} regions).
-To ensure consistency, the distances from the \gls{vista} trips dataset were also replaced with the distance between SA1 regions.
+Given that the synthetic population created by this work provides locations for each agent's destination, but not routing information, distances were instead calculated based on the distance between the \gls{sa1} regions provided by the OD-matrix of Section \ref{sec:5-locate} (i.e., the shortest path distance along the road network between the population-weighted centroids of the two \gls{sa1} regions).
+To ensure consistency, the distances from the \gls{vista} trips dataset were also replaced with the distance between \gls{sa1} regions.

-Figure \ref{fig:distance-histograms} shows the weighted expected distance distributions plotted alongside the actual distance distributions for the four transport modes.
+Figure \ref{fig:distance-histograms} shows the distance distributions generated by the synthetic population (Actual) plotted alongside the weighted original \vista data (Expected) for the four transport modes.
 Fitted log-normal distributions are also plotted as dashed lines.
-In general, the actual distributions match the expected distributions closely, although the actual distributions appear to have larger values in the longer distances.
+In general, the actual distributions matched the expected distributions closely, although the actual distributions appear to have larger values in the longer distances.

-In order to determine if the spatial variation of the distance distributions was captured, actual and weighted expected distance distributions were aggregated to the 40 \gls{sa3} regions comprising Greater Melbourne.
-Figure \ref{fig:distance-distributions} shows the log-normal and standard deviation of these distance distributions.
+To determine whether the spatial variation of the distance distributions was captured, actual and weighted expected distance distributions have been aggregated to the 40 \gls{sa3} regions comprising Greater Melbourne.
+Figure \ref{fig:distance-distributions} shows the log-normal and standard deviation of these distance distributions, with each dot representing an \gls{sa3} region.

-Cycling appeared to have the largest variation, which is to be expected given that it is based on only 1,515 cycling trips.
+Again, the solid line is a guide showing where the dots should fall if the generated distribution were a perfect match to the desired (VISTA) distribution.
+Of the four modes, cycling appeared to have the largest variation, which is expected given that it is based on only 1,515 cycling trips from the \vista travel survey.
 While walking had similar expected and actual values, there was little positive correlation.
-This is reasonable given that how far people are willing to walk likely has little to no spatial variation.
-In contrast, public transport and driving show far stronger positive correlation, meaning that the spatial variation of these modes is being captured.
-Additionally, the actual log-mean was on average smaller then the expected log-mean for driving and public transport, whereas the log-standard deviation was larger.
-This was consistent with Figure \ref{fig:distance-histograms} given these modes tended to have a lower peak and longer tail in their histograms.
+This is reasonable given that how far people are willing to walk, likely has little to no spatial variation.
+In contrast, public transport and driving showed a much stronger positive correlation, meaning that the spatial variation of these modes is being captured.
+Additionally, the actual log-mean is on average smaller than the expected log-mean for driving and public transport, whereas the log-standard deviation was larger.
+This is consistent with Figure \ref{fig:distance-histograms} given these modes tend to have a lower peak and longer tail in their histograms.